ziffitykishore/agilex/wp-content/plugins/wd-instagram-feed/readme.txt

 == Changelog ==

+= 1.3.15 =
+Added: Banner to install 10Web manager.

 = 1.3.14 =
 New: Added contributor role in the option 'Minimal role to add and manage Feeds or Themes'.
 Fixed: Conditional filters for hashtags.

 = 1.3.13 =